Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

 [comment]: <> (Log status durchgehen?)

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
-  Click this button to display the search bar and search for a workflow.
+  Click this button to display the search bar and search for a log.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the list of workflows.
+  Click this button to update the list of logs.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
-The x indicates the number of columns that are currently displayed in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
   Click this button to display the filter bar and customize the active filters.
-The x indicates the number of filters that are currently active.
+The *x* indicates the number of filters that are currently active.

-The list displays all logs.
+The list displays all logs that are matching the selected log level.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-When clicking a log, the *Log ID* view is displayed, see [Log ID](#Log-ID).
+Click a log, to display the *Log ID* view, see [Log ID](#Log-ID).

 - [x]
   Select the checkbox to display the editing toolbar.